smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 of the whole test suite.
 With this change we managed to reduce the duration linearly with each separate test run, i.e. 2 runners ~2 times as fast.
 For more tests we were able to run them without additional setup and had moderate success.
-The tests were much faster but now the tests are more brittle and need to be managed to ensure we know which tests can execute in parallel or sequentially.
+The tests were much faster, but now the tests are more brittle and need to be managed to ensure we know which tests can execute in parallel or sequentially.